Chia-Network/public_bluebox_image/README.md

 other than main.
 This allows the plan to run, viewable in GitHub, and any issues to be identified prior to the merge to the main branch.

-## The current status of the image
+## The Current Status of the Image

 This image has been currently deployed to all five of the regions (listed above in the terraform section).
 The image is publicly available for use in AWS.
-If a forked version of this image is desired, this repository can be forked and changes made to it
+If a forked version of this image is desired, this repository can be forked and changes made to it.

-# Deploying the image to EC2 Instances
+# Deploying the Image to EC2 Instances
 The quickest and easiest way to get a Bluebox Timelord running in AWS will be to manually create one or more EC2 instances using the existing AMI "public_bluebox_image".